gluster/glusterdocs/docs/Administrator-Guide/formatting-and-mounting-bricks.md

      Format bricks using the supported XFS configuration, mount the bricks, and verify the bricks are mounted correctly.

      Run `mkfs.xfs -f -i size=512 -n size=8192 -d su=128k,sw=10 DEVICE` to format the bricks to the supported XFS file system format.
-Here, DEVICE is the thin LV.
+Here, DEVICE is the thin LV(here */dev/gfs_vg/gfs_lv*).
 The inode size is set to 512 bytes to accommodate for the extended attributes used by GlusterFS.

      Run `mkdir /mountpoint` to create a directory to link the brick to.